The Sports Network: Programming

-Significant domestic broadcast rights
+Broadcast rights

 Hockey

 TSN is a major broadcaster of ice hockey in Canada; it holds rights to Hockey Canada tournaments, which includes the Allan Cup, Centennial Cup, Telus Cup and Esso Cup, as well as IIHF tournaments such as the Men's and Women's World Championships, the IIHF World Junior Championships (a tournament whose profile was notably raised by TSN), and the IIHF World U18 Championship.
 In 2020, TSN renewed its contract with Hockey Canada through the 2033–34 season.

 On July 21, 2021, the Canadian Hockey League (CHL) announced that Bell Media would hold its national media rights package beginning in the 2021–22 season, with TSN holding rights to 30 regular-season games across the CHL's leagues per-season, as well as coverage of national events such as the Memorial Cup.

 From 1987 to 1998, and again from 2002 to 2014, TSN held national cable rights to broadcast the NHL in Canada.
 Under its most recent contract, TSN aired regular season games on weeknights and Sundays, including exclusivity on Wednesday nights, as well as various Stanley Cup playoffs games, as the league's secondary rightsholder after CBC Sports.
 Its most recent contract expired at the end of the 2013–14 NHL season (following the 2014 NHL Draft); Rogers Communications (owners of Sportsnet) secured a 12-year contract for sole national rights beginning with the following season.
 TSN's then-parent company CTVglobemedia attempted to strike a similar exclusive deal in 2006 ($1.4 billion over ten years), but was not successful.

 CTV acquired the rights to The Hockey Theme, which has been the theme song of Hockey Night in Canada for 40 years, after the CBC decided not to renew its rights to the theme song in June 2008 amid a legal dispute with its composer, Dolores Claman.
 A reorchestrated version of the tune has been used for hockey broadcasts on TSN and RDS since fall 2008.

 TSN continues to hold four regional, English-language rights contracts: